deltabeard/c_template/README.md

 # c_template

 A C project template with some good pre-configured default settings.
 Only requires GNU Make.

 When starting a new project:
 * Place your .c source files in the src folder, and your .h header files in the inc folder.
 * Edit the variables at the top of the Makefile file, such as NAME, DESCRIPTION, etc.
 * Replace the meta/icon.ico file with your own application icon.
-* If you would like to support 32-bit Windows XP platform, edit build_win.bat and follow the guide written within.
+* If you would like to support 32-bit Windows XP platform, edit Makefile and follow the guide written within.
 Windows XP support for Visual Studio must be installed.
+* Replace this README.md file with your own, explaining your project and how to build.

-To build on Unix-like systems:
+To build on Unix-like platforms such as Linux, BSD, and macOS:
 * Execute GNU Make in your shell with `make`

-To build on Windows with Native Tools Command Prompt for VS2019:
+To build on Windows with Visual Studio Native Tools Command Prompt:
 * Make sure you have `gnumake.exe` in your PATH.
-* Execute `build_win.bat`.
-This batch file produces the variables required for a successful build on Windows NT platforms, and then passes them to GNU Make.
+* Execute GNU Make `gnumake` within the Native Tools for Command Prompt shell.

+Limitations:
+* Only one output target is supported.
+* If external libraries are required, LDLIBS must be manually added to the Makefile.

 ## License